 Enter your email address and we'll send you a link to reset your password.

 New Email Address

-Many residents belong to the family friendly Arizona Country Club.
-Just across Camelback Road is the Phoenician Resort which has a golf course, fabulous happy hour, great restaurant and popular pool & fitness membership package for residents.
-Nearby is the Camelback hiking trailhead which was recently relocated from Invergordon.
+Many residents belong to the fabulous and family-friendly Arizona Country Club, home to the original Phoenix Open once upon a time.
+Just across Camelback Road is the Phoenician Resort which is known for its golf course, fabulous happy hour, steak restaurant and a pool & fitness membership package popular with the locals.
+Nearby is the Camelback "Cholla" hiking trailhead which was recently relocated from Invergordon.
 At Scottsdale Rd is Scottsdale Fashion Square and Old Town Scottsdale.
 To the west is the fabulous Henry Restaurant, the Village Health Club and AJ's gourmet groceries.
 For Farmer's Market, Old Town has a fabulous one, as well as another close by at 40th & Camelback Rds.

 The public schools here are amazing, with high parent involvement.
 Because of Open Enrollment, they typically have long wait lists.

 Denise van den Bossche (www.DeniseVDB.com) has been a career Real Estate professional in the Scottsdale Valley since 1985, participating in the Phoenix Valley’s growth from a population of 1.5M to the current 4.5 million.
-She knows the communities, neighborhoods, builders, architects and the market cycles.
-She can be reached at 602-980-0737
+She knows the communities, neighborhoods, builders, architects and the market cycles and can be reached at 602-980-0737